Wednesday, July 01, 2009

 Jay Hoffman was recognized for his work with a student-led news network composed of 12 students who deliver the news on a weekly basis.
 They work extensively with other students in the school as well as community members to produce, edit and broadcast their stories.

-In this podcast (MP3, 13.5 MB), Hoffman talks about what goes on behind the scenes at the South Burlington News Network.
+podcast (MP3, 13.5 MB), Hoffman talks about what goes on behind the scenes at the South Burlington News Network.
 We learn that participants make a habit of reaching out to the community and that several students were recently honored by C-SPAN in a yearly film contest.

 Tony Alteparmakian, Teacher, Foothill High School, California